 Rural Innovation Grants

-- Business Adaptation Grant (micro and small businesses)
+Small Business Adaptation Grant (micro and small businesses)

-- Business Development Grant (micro and small businesses)
+Business Development Grant (micro and small businesses)

 Community Resilience Grants

-- maintain key rural services, facilities and community infrastructure
+- maintain key rural services and facilities

 Register an Interest

 To register an interest you need to complete a registration form to confirm your basic eligibility, identify the support you require and (in the case of the grant schemes) provide a brief description of your project.
 We advise that you first read our Registration Form Guidance before starting your registration.

 PLEASE NOTE - COMPLETION OF THIS REGISTRATION FORM IS NOT AN APPLICATION FOR FUNDING